Aadit-Garg/Aadit-Garg.github.io/README.md

 +minute design changes

-+more hover effects(oh!! god how many more you want?!!)
++more hover effects(oh god!! how many more you want?!!)

 +minimal design changes(cant you just stick to one🤨)